Swabian children: Film

-The movie is based on the novel "Die Schwabenkinder – Die Geschichte des Kaspanaze" ("The Swabian Children – The Story of Kaspanaze") by Elmar Bereuter (ISBN 3-7766-2304-7).
+The movie is based on the novel Die Schwabenkinder – Die Geschichte des Kaspanaze (The Swabian Children – The Story of Kaspanaze) by Elmar Bereuter (ISBN 3-7766-2304-7).

-Film synopsis: After his mother is killed in an avalanche, the farmer boy Kaspar is sent by his struggling father to work in Swabia.
+In the movie, after his mother is killed in an avalanche, the farmer boy Kaspar is sent by his struggling father to work in Swabia.
 Together with other children from the village, their guide (Tobias Moretti) brings the group to the child market at Ravensburg.
 There the miraculous story begins: The brutal treatment of the boy by the farmer, his escape, emigration to the United States, and final home coming to his village many years later to visit his dying father.